Malcolm X: Assassination

 One gunman, Nation of Islam member Talmadge Hayer (also known as Thomas Hagan), was beaten by the crowd before police arrived.
 Witnesses identified the other gunmen as Nation members Norman 3X Butler and Thomas 15X Johnson.
 All three were convicted of murder in March 1966 and sentenced to life in prison.

 At trial, Hayer confessed, but refused to identify the other assailants except to assert that they were not Butler and Johnson.

 In 1977 and 1978, he signed affidavits reasserting Butler's and Johnson's innocence, naming four other Nation members of Newark's Mosque No. 25 as participants in the murder or its planning.
 These affidavits did not result in the case being reopened.

 Butler, today known as Muhammad Abdul Aziz, was paroled in 1985 and became the head of the Nation's Harlem mosque in 1998; he maintains his innocence.
 In prison Johnson, who changed his name to Khalil Islam, rejected the Nation's teachings and converted to Sunni Islam.
 Released in 1987, he maintained his innocence until his death in August 2009.
-Hayer, who also rejected the Nation's teachings while in prison and converted to Sunni Islam, is known today as Mujahid Halim.
+Hayer, who also rejected the Nation's teachings while in prison and converted also to Sunni Islam, is known today as Mujahid Halim.
 He was paroled in 2010.

 In 2021, Muhammad Abdul Aziz and Khalil Islam (formerly Norman 3X Butler and Thomas 15X Johnson) were exonerated from their murder convictions, following a review that found the FBI and the New York Police Department withheld key evidence during the trial.
-On July 14, 2022, Aziz filed suit in the U.S. District Court in Brooklyn against the City of New York, seeking $40 million in damages related to his wrongful imprisonment.
+On July 14, 2022, Aziz filed suit in the US District Court in Brooklyn against the City of New York, seeking $40 million in damages related to his wrongful imprisonment.